rocky-linux/documentation/docs/books/learning_ansible/05-deployments.md

 The `geerlingguy.apache` role makes our job much easier by taking care of the installation and configuration of Apache.

-You can check that everything is working "fine":
+You can check that everything is working by using `curl`:

 ```
 $ curl -I http://192.168.1.11